 Welcome to the Yale School of Public Health (YSPH), Yale University, and New Haven.
 We are excited about having you join us this year and hope to help make your transition to Yale a smooth one.
 With that in mind, this webpage will provide information on some of the key topics new students are faced with as they prepare to arrive on campus.
 Please visit this page throughout the coming months, as it will be updated regularly with important information and “to dos” for new students.

-As you look to beginning your time at Yale, we strongly advise that you review the 2014-2015 academic calendar for important dates.
-Please be sure to check out the Current Student Gateway for other important information as well.
+As you look to beginning your time at Yale, we strongly advise that you review the 2019-2020 academic calendar for important dates.
+Please be sure to check out the Current Student Resources for other important information as well.